thegrumpyenby/resume/src/entries/content/introduction.md

 ### Engaging public speaker
 I’m one of those oddballs who genuinely enjoy public speaking.
 I love giving talks (catch me at [DevRelCon London](https://london-2023.devrelcon.dev/speaker/kai-katschthaler/) in September 2023!), doing live streams or podcasts, and moderating events.
 I’m involved with and volunteer in various online tech communities and have a keen interest in Diversity, Equity & Inclusion (DEI), mental health, and neurodiversity.

-Watch my most recent talk [“How to Talk About Mental Health Without Losing Your Mind” at You Got This Broadcasting Service Conference](https://yougotthis.io/library/talk-about-mental-health-combat-stigma).
+Watch my most recent talk [“Host your interviews like a Golden Globe winner” from DevRelCon 2023 in London](https://www.youtube.com/watch?v=9FgsIkSHG7Y).